davis-jacob/lh-caas-airgap/README.md

 Airgap-Utility tool connects to the GreenLake (GL) marketplace registry and aids in pulling images to the local harbor instance.

-This repo consists of the following
+This repo consists of the 2 shell scripts

 - Shell script to deploy a SLES pod in the K3s cluster (CP node)  which acts as the Ansible seed server.
 We run the ansible plays for this pod

-- Ansible plays to deploy the Airgap-Utility pod and to download images from the GL marketplace to the local harbor

 **Notes:**
 - Make sure Harbor SVC External IP is added to your Jumpstation hostfile